 The first stage consisted of four boosters surrounding a central core.
 Each was powered by one Glushko Design Bureau RD-108 (8D75) engine with four combustion chambers and exhaust nozzles.
 The RD-108 was rated at 713.600 kilonewtons of thrust (160,424 pounds-force) at Sea Level.
 Burn time was 118 seconds.
 The second stage used one RD-108 engine fired for 301 seconds.
 The third stage had one Kosberg Design Bureau RD-0109 engine rated at 54.520 kilonewtons (12,257 pounds-force) of thrust, with a burn time of 365 seconds.

-12 April 1961: At 0607 UTC, Vostok-1 with Cosmonaut Yuri Alexseyevich Gagarin was launched into Earth orbit from the Kosmodrom Baykonur, Kazakhistan.
-The spacecraft was a spherical Vostok 3KA-3 capsule carried aloft by a Vostok-K rocket.
+12 April 1961: At 06:06:59.7 UTC, Vostok-1 with Cosmonaut Yuri Alexseyevich Gagarin was launched into Earth orbit from the Kosmodrom Baykonur, Kazakhistan.
+The spacecraft was a spherical Vostok 3KA-3 capsule which was carried to low Earth orbit by a three-stage Vostok 8K72K rocket.

-Gagarin made one orbit of the Earth, with an apogee of 315 kilometers and perigee of 169.kilometers.
+Gagarin made one orbit of the Earth, with an apogee of 315 kilometers (196 miles) and perigee of 169 kilometers (105 miles).
 The orbital period was 89.34 minutes.
 The orbit was inclined 64.95° with reference to Earth’s axis.

 While still in Earth orbit, Senior Lieutenant Gagarin received a field promotion to the rank of major.

-His reentry began over Africa.
-As the spacecraft was descending through 7,000 meters (20,966 feet), he ejected from the capsule and parachuted to the ground, landing near Engels, Saratov Oblast, at 0805 UTC.
+His reentry began over Africa, with the descent engine firing at 7:25:48.2 UTC.
+As the spacecraft was descending through 7,000 meters (20,966 feet), he ejected from the capsule and parachuted to the ground.
+The Vostok struck the ground at 07:48 UTC, and Gagarin landed approximately 1.5 kilometers (0.9 miles) away, near the village of Smelovka, Ternovsky District, Saratov Oblast, at 07:53 UTC.

 Yuriy Alekseyevich Gagarin (Юрий Алексеевич Гагарин) was born at Klushino, a village in Smolensk Oblast, Russian Soviet Federative Socialist Republic, 9 March 1934.
-He was the third of four children of Alexey Ivanovich Gagarin and Anna Timofeyevna Gagarina.
-The family, workers on a collective farm, were displaced by the German invasion of 1941.
+He was the third of four children of Alexey Ivanovich Gagarin, a carpenter, and Anna Timofeyevna Gagarina.
+The family, workers on a collective farm, were forced from their home when the village was occupied by German soldiers during the invasion of 1941.

-Lieutenant Gagarin was one of nineteen pilots selected for the space program in 1960.
+Lieutenant Gagarin was one of twenty pilots selected for the space program in 1960.
 This was further reduced to six cosmonaut candidates.
-Gagarin and Gherman Titov were the final Two candidates for the first manned space launch, with Gagarin being chosen.
+Gagarin and Gherman Stepanovich Titov were the final two candidates for the first manned space launch, with Gagarin being chosen.

 Yuri Gagarin was killed in an airplane crash, 27 March 1968.